ZeissIQS/zeiss-inspect-addon-api/README.md

-# gom-software-python-api
+# Zeiss Inspect Add-on API

-The repository contains documentation about and examples for the GOM software python API.
+The repository contains documentation about and examples for the add-on development of Zeiss Inspect.